pachyderm/docs/content/latest/concepts/advanced-concepts/globalID.md

 ---

 ## Definition
-Pachyderm provides users with a simple way to follow a change throughout their DAG (i.e., traverse `Provenance` and `Subvenance`).
+MLDM provides users with a simple way to follow a change throughout their DAG (i.e., traverse `Provenance` and `Subvenance`).

-Pachyderm associates a commit ID to each new commit.
+MLDM associates a commit ID to each new commit.
 You can quickly check this new commit by running `pachctl list commit repo@branch`. **All resulting downstream commits and jobs in your DAG will then share that same ID (Global Identifier).**

 {{% notice info %}}
 The commits and jobs sharing the same ID **represent a logically-related set of objects**.